 The Company regularly reviews loans in the portfolio to assess credit quality indicators and to determine the appropriate loan classification and grading in accordance with applicable bank regulations.
 The primary credit quality indicator for residential, home equity and other consumer loans is the days past due status, which consists of the following categories: 1) performing loans; 2) 30 to 89 days past due loans; and 3) non-accrual and ninety days or more past due loans.
-The primary credit quality indicator for commercial real estate and commercial loans is the Company's internal risk rating system, which includes the following categories: 1) performing loans; 3) substandard loans; and 4) doubtful or loss loans.
+The primary credit quality indicator for commercial real estate and commercial loans is the Company's internal risk rating system, which includes the following categories: 1) pass loans; 2) special mention loans; 3) substandard loans; and 4) doubtful or loss loans.
 Such credit quality indicators are regularly monitored and incorporated into the Company's allowance estimate.
-The following paragraphs further define the internal risk ratings for commercial real estate and commercial paragraphs further define the internal risk ratings for commercial real estate and commercial loans.
+The following paragraphs further define the internal risk ratings for commercial real estate and commercial loans.